 Why Are Water Audits Important?

-Water audits are an important first step toward understanding both your facility’s water use and what can be done to reduce it.
+Water audits are an important first step toward understanding both your facility’s water use and precaution steps to reduce it.
 They trace water use from its point of entry through its discharge into the sewer.
 They identify each point of water use within and around the facility and quantify unaccountable water losses and possible leaks.
 They provide you with a road map of potential savings, as well as implementation costs.
 With our average return on investment as fast as 6 to 18 months and an annual savings of 30 to 60% – how can you afford to wait?
 It’s fast and easy.
-Your maintenance crew will thank you.
+Your maintenance crew will acknowledge you.

 Request to have a WATER AUDIT performed by clicking on the contact symbol, you will be linked to the audit form.
 A Sustain-Ability Solutions representative will reach out to you and help devise a custom plan for your property – with no obligations!
-We simply want to provide you with an idea of how far you can go and how we can help you achieve your goal.
+Our goal is to provide you with an idea of how far you can go and how we can help you achieve your goal.